The-Discounters/vizsurvey/README.md

 We created VizSurvey out of a need to have a tool with survey questions with an accompanying visualization that could be data driven for our masters thesis reasearch.
 We originally investigated using survey monkey and other online survey tools; however, they lacked the ability to embed visualizations and we could't find any with a REST API that would allow the visualizations to be driven off the survey questions, so we wrote VizSurvey.

-The application is written in react using redux and uses firestore to retrieve treatment definitions, store survey results, and assign survey treatments across participants.
+The application is written in javascript with react using redux and uses firestore to retrieve treatment definitions, store survey answers, and assign survey treatments across participants.
 The application loads the treatments for the survey questionaire data, and renders the questions in a click through format making the data avialable to the react component that wraps the D3 visualization.
+The app connects to a google function to have treatment questions assigned to the participant and calls another google function to record answers.

 We hope you find it useful.

 # Architecture

 Architecture is straight forward as a React SPA with redux using react router.
-The next and previous buttons on each page update a status redux field and routing is driven in the react component off of the value of that field.
-A sing redux slice currently contains all the application logic.
+The next buttons on each page update a status redux field and routing is driven in the react component off of the value of that field.
+A single redux slice currently contains all the application logic.
 We integrated the application with Prolific and treatment configurations and survey results are read from and written to firestore.

 # Reference